 We've made it really easy for people to sign-up to events in your calendar.
 If you're planning to enable sign-up for an event or course, you may find it useful to first understand the sign-up's user experience.
 The experience is the same on both desktop and handheld devices, in a web browser or through one of the ChurchSuite apps.

 Depending on the event's Visibility settings, people may have accessed your event page (and the sign-up form within that page) in a variety of ways, including...

-- Embed - the public-facing, web-embedded church calendar, featured event embed,
+- Embed - the public-facing, web-embedded events calendar or featured event embed feed,

 - My ChurchSuite - the member-facing platform, which includes a "My Events" section,

 - Connect - the Sunday-facing Event List application within Connect or

 - the Event Page url, which you might distribute as part of your promotional email communications for events.